-Toxxscan was first inspired by EnvirohealthMatters, an international non-profit organization based in Sweden, committed to reducing chemical hazards in the world and created together with The Ramazzini Institute and The Alliance for Natural Health.
+Toxxscan was first inspired by EnvirohealthMatters, based in Sweden, committed to reducing chemical hazards in the world and created together with The Ramazzini Institute and The Alliance for Natural Health.

 Ingrid researched and subsequently wrote the Swedish book Kanariefåglarna ryter when she suspected that environmental contaminants affected time to pregnancy or the ability to become pregnant.
 Her aim was to empower consumers to make safe choices.
 She co-founded the not-for-profit EnvirohealthMatters in 2011.